How Twitter, on the front lines of history, finally decided to ban Trump

 Some Twitter employees left the meeting on Jan.
 8 not knowing what to think.
 They were worried for their colleagues’ safety — some had already received security threats.
-But they were also angry that Gadde’s team had let Trump’s account back onto the service after a 12-hour ban for appearing to encourage the Capitol rioters on the day of the failed insurrection.
+But they were also angry that Gadde’s team had let President Trump’s account back onto the service after a 12-hour ban for appearing to encourage the Capitol rioters on the day of the failed insurrection.
 He had already tweeted again, telling followers they were patriots who would not be disrespected.

 Less than three hours after Gadde’s emergency meeting, Twitter banned Trump forever.
 In an instant, the megaphone of the leader of the free world was wiped out, along with his following of 88 million he had built throughout his presidency — some of whom amplified his every word.
 And it brought to an end an era of free speech online that Twitter — which a senior executive once referred to as “the free speech wing of the free speech party” — had itself helped create.